CodeForVegas/veteranready/README.md

-#### In this branch I will be working on the layout for the Mentorship page.

 #### The database has already been built, but just for reference...
 #### To create the database, open a terminal, cd to the project directory, and type: